FlyTheThings/uNavAHRS/README.md

 uNav Attitude and Heading Reference System 7 State EKF Arduino Library.

 # Description
 The uNav Attitude and Heading Reference System (AHRS) is a 7 state Extended Kalman Filter (EKF) to estimate attitude and heading from IMU data.
 The 7 states comprise a quaternion and three gyro biases.
 The algorithm was developed by Jung Soon Jang at Stanford University ([1,2](<#references>)) and this library was adapted from software developed and flight tested at the [University of Minnesota UAS Research Labs](http://www.uav.aem.umn.edu), where it has been used since 2006. uNav AHRS provides good estimates of attitude and heading without requiring a GPS.
 It uses gyro measurements to propogate the state; accelerometers are used as a measurement update on the pitch and roll channels and magnetometers as a measurement update on the yaw channel to constrain drift.
-Optionally, airspeed measurements may be provided to correct apparent accelerations that can lead to errors in AHRS filters used on air vehicles.

 # Usage

 ## Installation
 This library requires [Eigen](https://github.com/bolderflight/Eigen) to compile.
 First download or clone [Eigen](https://github.com/bolderflight/Eigen) into your Arduino/libraries folder, then download or clone this library into your Arduino/libraries folder.
-Additionally, this library requires IMU measurements and, optionally, airspeed measurements.
+Additionally, this library requires IMU measurements.
 For the included examples, an [MPU-9250 IMU](https://github.com/bolderflight/MPU9250) is used, and its library will need to be installed as well.
 Finally, because this library is using accelerometers and magnetometers as a measurement update, the IMU used should be well calibrated.

 ## Function Description